raphv/flaggle/README.md

 ### Features:

 - Unlimited guesses
-- 1 word a day
+- A new random word each time (out of a list of 900+ words)</li>
+- Choose a flag or click letters
 - Hints (in blue) if you’re stuck
-- Score sharing after any number of attempts

-### Future features:

-- Classic Wordle-type keyboard
+- Share your score on social media

 ### Credits: